IT security and compliance are crucial for your enterprise: What is IT security?

 Visibility is vital in the DevSecOps environment.
 This suggests implementing a solid monitoring system to supervise the operations, send alerts, and provide ownership during the whole delivery lifecycle.

 Traceability helps you track configuration items in the development cycle.
-It is especially important in the security control framework as it ensures writing secure code in software development, helps code maintainability, and reduces bugs.
+It is especially important in the security control framework as it ensures the writing of secure code in software development, helps code maintainability and reduces bugs.

 • Educate security

 Security is a combination of engineering and compliance.
 Organizations should form a fellowship between the development engineers, operations teams, and compliance teams to ensure everyone in the organization understands the company’s security posture and follows the same standards.

 Writing clean and secure code makes your product resistant to vulnerabilities.
 It’s of utmost importance that your engineers are skilled enough to do it—even if it means investing time, energy, and resources.
 Coming up with coding standards and strictly following them is a valuable asset, as they help engineers write clean code.